History of Dell Streak in Timeline

 Dell Streak

-The Dell Streak 5, released in 2010, is an Android-based phablet featuring a 5-inch capacitive touchscreen.
-It's equipped with dual cameras: a 5MP rear camera with dual-LED flash and a VGA front-facing camera for video calls.
-The device supports video recording on both cameras.
+The Dell Streak 5, launched in 2010, was an Android-based phablet featuring a 5-inch capacitive touchscreen.
+It had dual cameras: a 5MP rear camera with dual-LED flash and a VGA front-facing camera for video calls, both capable of recording video.
+Its defining characteristic was bridging the gap between smartphones and tablets, offering a larger screen experience than typical smartphones of the time.

 June 2009: Dell Streak Development Disclosed